 - World Escapade.
 Affordable travel insurance for residents of multiple countries, best known for being cheap backpacker’s and long term insurance.

 - World Nomads.
-Recommended by Lonely Planet, World Nomads offers insurance to travellers in over 150 countries.
+Recommended by Lonely Planet and popular with backpackers, World Nomads offers insurance to travellers in over 150 countries.

 This list is constantly growing.
 Don’t see your preferred insurance company here?
 Make sure they’re not just an agent or broker for one of the companies we’ve already reviewed and send us an email.
 We’ll look into it and add it to our review list.